carlesgutierrez/videoplayer-nodejs-p5js-gpio/README.md

 ### Settings for Firefox
 - Firefox will be used to load our site since it performs better on RPI5 than Chrome
 - Go to Firefox settings, navigate to Security -> Permissions, and enable Auto-Play for Audio and Video
+- Disable this [option](https://www.reddit.com/r/firefox/comments/zlw0ey/is_there_a_way_to_get_rid_popout_this_video/) : media.videocontrols.picture-in-picture.video-toggle-enabled from about:config
+- Remove send data to firefox or any updates.

 ### AutoStart
 - Add two scripts to startup:
   - `node app.js` (the server will now be open and listening)
-  - Open `http://localhost:3000` in a browser (you can play and test mouse-pressed events to switch between the two videos)
+  - Open `http://localhost:3000` in a browser (you can play and test mouse-pressed events to switch between the two videos

+### Issues with autostart and wayladn -> Set Mouse Jiggle with sudo
+  - Becouse

 ## Interaction
 - Connect PIN 27 to your button circuit for video switching.